AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 ### Configuration and usage

 Exit criteria are set at journey level.
 One journey can have multiple exit criteria.
-The criteria are evaluated before every touch point or wait activity.
+When you have multiple exit criteria set, the evaluation happens from top to bottom with an OR logic.
+So if you have Exit Criteria 1 and Exit Criteria 2.
+It will be evaluated as Exit Criteria 1 or Exit Criteria 2.
+The criteria is evaluated at every step of the journey.

 To **create** an exit criteria: